Global Surgery

 Dr. Christina-Alexandra Conzen

-Research Memberships Emiology Nutritional epidemiology Public Health Projects Teaching Epidemiology Global Health Master Coordination ERASMUS+ Coordination for Global Health Dr. Christina-Alexandra Conzen, MPH study programme and section coordination 0228/287-10317 christina-alexandra.conzen@ukbonn.de
+Research Memberships Teaching Research Topics Emiology Nutritional epidemiology Public Health Epidemiology Global Health Master Coordination ERASMUS+ Coordination for Global Health Research Topics Emiology Nutritional epidemiology Public Health Epidemiology Global Health Master Coordination ERASMUS+ Coordination for Global Health Dr. Christina-Alexandra Conzen, MPH study programme and section coordination 0228/287-10317 christina-alexandra.conzen@ukbonn.de